 Rajahmundry is renowned for its Hyderabad Biryani as well as Andhra Thali.
 The focus is on spicy and hot rice preparations.
 The other delicacies of the region include mango pickles, mirch bhaji from street vendors, Pootarekulu (sweet rolls), Rasaalu Mango, Chakkerakeli, banana and Kothapalli Kobbari mango.
 If your taste buds are not tuned to hot chillies and strong spices, sample some before you decide to order.

 The summers are sweltering in Rajahmundry, so the best time to visit is between the months of October to March when the climate is comparatively pleasant.
 The renowned the ‘Chalukya Festival’ takes place in the month of February.
 Located at Madhurapudi, Rajahmundry airport is connected via service planes from Hyderabad, Chennai, and Bangalore.
-So, if you are visiting from other cities, you will have to first fly into any of these cities.
+So, if you are visiting from other cities, you will have to first fly into any of these cities. you can avail Cabs in Visakhapatnam at major locations.

 Rajahmundry railway station sits on the Howrah Chennai main line, and several trains have stoppages at this station.
 The city is well-linked via road networks to other nearby cities.
 APSRTC Buses along with several private bus operators ensure decent road connectivity.
-If you’re planning on exploring the city by road, we recommend you book a taxi from Visakhapatnam or nearby cities.
+If you’re planning on exploring the city by road, we recommend you rent a car from Visakhapatnam or nearby cities.
 Interestingly, you can also reach Rajahmundry from Bhadrachallam via boat.
 Happy Vacationing!